5 Strategies for Using a HELOC to Build Wealth

 However, when you zoom out and look at the rolling returns of the S&P 500, you can see that given enough time, dollar cost averaging into a well-diversified portfolio eventually proved to be positive even during the worst historical periods.
 What you see below is the range of returns from both the best and worst outcomes during different historical timeframes.

-When considering the last 70 years of the S&P 500, if you look through simply a 1-year lens, the S&P 500 may have made you as much as 52% but lost up to 37%.
+When considering the last 70 years of S&P 500 returns, any given year may have made you as much as 40% but lost up to 37%.
 However, as you stretch out the time frame, you find that the range of returns narrows.
-For instance, the worst 5-year period within the last 70 years only lost 2%, and the worst 20-year period produced a positive 6% year-over-year average return.
+For instance, the worst 5-year slice of the last 70 years only lost 3%.

-However, one ingenious way to create enough free cash flow to pay HELOC interest and repay additional principal is to employ the wheel strategy.
+However, one ingenious way to create enough free cash flow to pay HELOC interest and repay additional principal is to employ “The Wheel Strategy.”

-Cash Flow Potential of the Wheel Strategy
+Cash Flow Potential of Stocks with the Wheel Strategy

 How the Wheel Strategy Works

-You would only borrow against your home equity if you were assigned the stock on margin to remove the risk of getting a margin call, which substantially reduces the risk of the entire strategy.
-At that point, you would sell a covered call on the stock at or above the price you were assigned.
+You would only borrow against your home equity if you were assigned the stock on margin to avoid getting a margin call.
+The ability to instead borrow from your HELOC removes much of the risk of the strategy.

-Thankfully, your maximum risk will be buying stocks you want to own anyway at a price lower than they’re trading today.
+Thankfully your maximum risk will be buying stocks you want to own anyway at a price lower than they’re trading today.
 So you are essentially getting paid to DCA (dollar-cost-average) into quality businesses of your choosing.

 Risk Disclaimer of the Wheel strategy: Keep in mind that markets tend to rise slowly and then crash suddenly.
-Said another way, stocks tend to take the stairs on their up and the window on their way down.

 5) Building an Emergency Fund

 However, establishing a financial safety net is a critical financial strategy, especially for those leveraging a Home Equity Line of Credit (HELOC) to build wealth.
-While a HELOC offers a flexible method to access funds for investment or other purposes, it can also help with financial strain if sudden expenses arise or investment returns do not meet expectations.
+While a HELOC offers a flexible method to access funds for investment or other purposes, it can also help with financial strain if unexpected expenses arise or investment returns do not meet expectations.

 The ultimate financial safety net is using Whole Life as your bank, emergency fund, and opportunity fund.
 Not only is Whole Life principal protected, but it has guaranteed growth every year as well as annual dividend payments, all of which accrue tax-free.
 If the insured passes away prematurely, the death benefit over and above the cash value may be enough to pay off the entire HELOC balance as well as the primary balance.